derv82/wifite/readme.md

 Required Programs
 -----------------

+Please see [the installation guide](https://github.com/derv82/wifite/wiki/Installation) on the wiki for help installing any of the tools below.

 * [__aircrack-ng suite__](http://aircrack-ng.org/).
   This is absolutely required!
 The specific programs used in the suite are:
     * airmon-ng,